 In addition, Article 76 of the Decree of 29 May 2019 extended the list of persons authorized to process these categories of personal data including to:

 - associations providing assistance for the reintegration of individuals placed under the authority of the justice system;

 - educational, social or medico-social support institutions;

-- public or private educational institutions, boarding schools and all authorised structures supporting juvenile delinquents; and
+- public or private educational institutions, boarding schools and all authorized structures supporting juvenile delinquents; and

 - judicial representatives designated for the protection of adults.